lkampoli/fsklearn/README.md

 -   The prediction part, as it may be called frequent by a FORTRAN code, is written with FORTRAN 2003.

 ## Supported machine learning method
 Currently, the following methods are supported for **regression** (not classification) problem:

--   Neual Networks
+-   Neural Networks
 -   Decision Tree
 -   Random Forest

 ## Supported FORTRAN compiler